-Non-Revenue Water (NRW) still remains a significant contributor to the water demands in Ixopo .
+Non-Revenue Water (NRW) still remains a significant contributor to the water demands in Ixopo.
 The municipality has embarked on a water demand management programme within Ixopo.

-The planned spatial distribution of new development/demand nodes in the area may lead to options which consider new WTP sites and scheme configurations.
-This still has to be established in future plans.
+The planned spatial distribution of new development/demand nodes in the area may lead to options which consider new WTP sites and scheme configurations such as the uMzimkhulu Bulk Water Supply Scheme.

-There are no significant water resources in close proximity to the WTP that can be used to augment the system.
+There are no significant water resources in close proximity to the WTP that can be utilised to augment the system.
 The long-term water resource requirements will thus have to be sourced from further afield.
-Harry Gwala District Municipality is implementing the Greater Bulwer/Donnybrook Scheme in the Nkosizana Dlamini Zuma Local Municipality.
+Umgeni Water has been issued with a directive from the Department of Water and Sanitation to further implementing the Greater Bulwer/Donnybrook Scheme in the Nkosizana Dlamini Zuma Local Municipality.
 This scheme will provide a sustainable potable water supply to the Greater Bulwer, Gala, Nkwazela and Donnybrook areas.
 The Harry Gwala District Municipality also plans to use this scheme to supply bulk water to the Greater Ixopo area via the Comrie Dam.
 Comrie Dam was raised by 2m in 2017 to increase the yield to meet projected demands.
-There is a possibility to raise the Comrie Dam by a further 2m and that option will be investigated further to determine the financial viability.
-The Stephen Dlamini Dam forms part of the project and although work has commenced on the dam it has been placed on hold due to funding issues.
-Umgeni Water will be assisting with the implementation of this dam and investigations are being conducted.
-In the interim a weir on the Luhane River was constructed and a package plant installed to provide water to the surrounding areas.
+There is a possibility to raise the Comrie Dam by an additional 2m and that option will be investigated further to determine the financial viability of this project.
+The Stephen Dlamini Dam forms part of the project and Umgeni Water will be assisting with the implementation of this dam.
+In the interim, a weir on the Luhane River supplies water to the area via a $1.5 \, \text{Me/d}$ package plant.

 The Mkomazi Water Project will be implemented in the region in the future (Section 7.5.2 (a) in Volume 2).
 This project will primarily provide an inter-basin transfer to the Mgeni System.
-Although no plans are currently in place to provide water to the communities in Harry Gwala District Municipality, an investigation was conducted and a detailed feasibility is required.
+Although no plans are currently in place to provide water to the communities in Harry Gwala District Municipality from this project, an investigation was conducted and a detailed feasibility is required.